stephane-caron/pymanoid/doc/source/model-predictive-control.rst

 ************************
-Model Predictive Control
+Model predictive control
 ************************

-Linear Predictive Control
+Linear predictive control
 =========================

 .. automodule:: pymanoid.mpc
     :members:
     :undoc-members:

-Centroidal Predictive Control
+Nonlinear predictive control
 =============================

-A building block for centroidal predictive control is implemented in the :class:`pymanoid.centroidal.COMStepTransit` class, where a COM trajectory is constructed from one footstep to the next by solving a `nonlinear program
+A building block for nonlinear predictive control of the center of mass is implemented in the :class:`pymanoid.centroidal.COMStepTransit` class, where a COM trajectory is constructed from one footstep to the next by solving a `nonlinear program <numerical-optimization.html#nonlinear-programming>`_ (NLP).
-<numerical-optimization.html#nonlinear-programming>`_ (NLP).

 .. autoclass:: pymanoid.centroidal.COMStepTransit
     :members: